go-rillas/subprocess/README.md

 func RunShell(shell string, shellflag string, command ...string) Response
 ```

-The `RunShell()` function executes a system executable with a default or function parameter defined shell and returns the standard output, standard error, and exit status code data in a `Response` struct.
+The `RunShell()` function runs an executable file with a shell and returns the standard output, standard error, and exit status code data in a `Response` struct.
 The default shell for Linux and macOS platforms is `/bin/sh`.
-The default shell for Windows is `bash` and Windows 10+ with bash installed is a mandatory dependency for use of the default settings in this function on the Windows platform.
+The default shell for Windows is the `cmd.exe` command prompt.
 The shell can be modified by defining the `shell` function parameter.
-By default, all platforms use the `-c` flag to the shell executable as an indicator that subsequent arguments define a command that is to be executed by the shell.
+A shell flag is included to indicate that the argument that follows is to be executed by the shell.
+The default flag on macOS and Linux platforms is `-c`.
+On Windows, this is `/C`.
 This flag can be modified in the `shellflag` parameter.
-Include one or more arguments for the command that is to be executed as additional function parameters.
+Define the command to be executed as one or more parameters at the end of the function call.

-##### Example with default shell
+##### Example with the default shell on macOS/Linux

 ```go
 package main